 Bake until the pastry browns and the peaches begin to caramelize — about 45-50 minutes.
 Then transfer the galette (still on its parchment paper) onto a wire rack.
 Let cool for 15-30 minutes.
 Afterwards, you can slide the galette off the parchment and onto a wooden board for easy slicing.

-And speaking of slicing — you will notice, as you serve this galette, that it isn’t the least bit runny.
+And speaking of slicing — you will notice, as you serve this Rustic Peach Galette, that it isn’t the least bit runny.
 That’s because we used tapioca flour in both the macerating mixture and directly on top of the pastry dough.
 Tapioca is a better fruit juice thickener than either all-purpose flour or cornstarch.

 I delivered one slice of the galette to my friend Brenda for taste-testing.
 The remaining galette was gobbled up by the mysterious ghost who inhabits my house.